Surprise Check Mate

 - In the Teen Titans episode "Overdrive", Cyborg is able to checkmate Raven who freezes in shock.

-- Justified in the Xiaolin Showdown episode "Oil in the Family," in which Raimundo and an intelligent, British-accented T-Rex play a game of chess with giant, dinosaur-themed pieces.
-The T-Rex isn't playing to win: it's trying to trap/knock out Raimundo with the giant chess pieces so it can eat him.
+- Justified in the Xiaolin Showdown episode "Oil in the Family," in which Raimundo and an uplifted T-Rex (via the Eagle Scope) play a Showdown game of chess with giant, dinosaur-themed pieces.
+The T-Rex isn't playing to win: she's trying to trap/knock out Raimundo with the giant chess pieces so it can eat him.
 Raimundo, meanwhile, is focusing on the checkmating the T-Rex to win the showdown.

 - In Men In Black's animated series, Jay loses at least twice to an imprisoned Alpha, but this may have been because Jay was trying to pump Alpha for information and not focusing on the game.
 This becomes a Chekhov's Skill — Alpha won both games with the same distraction tactic, and when he escapes and starts an attack, Jay realizes there's more to the plan.
 Alpha's retreat includes a transmission, complimenting Jay on managing a stalemate.